 Recent research has shown that parental involvement is one of the most important factors in a student’s academic achievement.
 In a study that included more than 10,000 students, parents, teachers and administrators discovered that parents can make their children more likely to succeed in school by regularly checking-in, being involved in their homework, and attending school events.

 From giving advice on the questions you should be asking your child, to sharing strategies on how to engage meaningfully with your kids’ studies, parenting classes can help you learn ways to get more involved in your child’s learning experience.

-As a parent, you’ve quickly learned that a big part of parenting is matching discipline, praise and other parenting strategies to your child’s individual needs.
+As a parent, you’ve quickly learned that a big part of parenting is matching discipline, praise, and other parenting strategies to your child’s individual needs.
 In fact, how well your parenting style matches the personality of your child has a major impact on how well-adjusted they become later in life.
-According to a university study, parents can halve their child’s tendency toward depression or anxiety by using parenting style geared toward the particular personality of their child.
+According to a university study, parents can halve their child’s tendency toward depression or anxiety by using a parenting style geared toward the particular personality of their child.
 Conversely, parents who use a style ill-suited to a child’s personality can double the likelihood that they’ll become depressed or anxious.

 Naturally, most parents try to understand the needs of their children, but it’s not always easy to figure out, especially when behavioral or emotional problems enter the mix.
 Parenting classes geared toward children with specific needs, or of specific ages, can really help you nail the parenting style/personality mix that best suits your child.

 Being a parent requires a whole lot of mustering courage and going for it—and pretending to know what you’re doing.
 In fact, confidence is crucial to good parenting.
 Your kids must believe you know what you’re doing, or they could feel insecure and have a harder time trusting others (which is regularly cited as a crucial factor in lifelong success).